avergnaud/keycloak-multi-tenant/README.md

 L'utlisateur va déléguer l'accès à une ressource particulière : son identité.
 L'application client va alors accéder à la _resource_ identité (une API) pour ainsi découvrir **qui** en a autorisé l'accès à l'orgine.

-As it turns out, though, there are a handful of things that can be used along with OAuth to create an authentication and identity protocol on top of this delegation and authorization protocol.
-In nearly all of these cases, the core functionality of OAuth remains intact, and what's happening is that the user is delegating access to their identity to the application they're trying to log in to.
+> As it turns out, though, there are a handful of things that can be used along with OAuth to create an authentication and identity
+> protocol on top of this delegation and authorization protocol.
+In nearly all of these cases, the core functionality of OAuth
+> remains intact, and what's happening is that the user is delegating access to their identity to the application they're trying to log in to.
-The client application then becomes a consumer of the identity API, thereby finding out who authorized the client in the first place.
+> The client application then becomes a consumer of the identity API, thereby finding out who authorized the client in the first place.
-One major benefit of building authentication on top of authorization in this way is that it allows for management of end-user consent, which is very important in cross-domain identity federation at internet scale.
-Another important benefit is that the user can delegate access to other protected APIs along side their identity at the same time, making it much simpler for both application developers and end users to manage.
-With one call, an application can find out if a user is logged in, what the app should call the user, download photos for printing, and post updates to their message stream.
+> One major benefit of building authentication on top of authorization in this way is that it allows for management of end-user consent,
+> which is very important in cross-domain identity federation at internet scale.
+Another important benefit is that the user can
+> delegate access to other protected APIs along side their identity at the same time, making it much simpler for both application developers
+> and end users to manage.
+With one call, an application can find out if a user is logged in, what the app should call the user,
+> download photos for printing, and post updates to their message stream.

+Cette _resource_ est fournie par le _identity provider_ (_authorization server_)

-"OpenID Connect's ID Token provides a secondary token along side the access token that communicates the authentication information directly to the client."
+> "OpenID Connect's ID Token provides a secondary token along side the access token that communicates the authentication information directly to the client."

 OpenID Connect est une extension de OAuth 2.0 [source](https://www.keycloak.org/docs/latest/securing_apps/index.html#overview)